vonzweigbergksamuel/meter-lab/apps/emqx/README.md

 # EMQX Publisher

 Mock MQTT publisher that simulates device data for testing purposes.
+It will use Authentication as default with username/password.

+> Note <br>
+> You need to login to the dashboard and create a user. <br>
+> No support to auto create user with docker. <br>
+> However in pipelines we can add a job that fetch to the dashboard and create a user.

 Connection string: `mqtt://emqx:1883` or `mqtts://emqx:8883`